-Requests for residential admission are submitted to the Intake Coordinator via a 4-step process.
+Requests for live-in admission are submitted to the Intake Coordinator via a 4-step process.
 The Intake Coordinator will: (1) receive the online application, consent forms and collateral documentation from the applicant or referral source; (2) schedule and complete a screening telephone interview with the youth applicant and; (3) make and communicate the admission decision with support from the Admissions Committee as required and (4) schedule the admission date when space becomes available.

 The need for formal detoxification services for adolescents and young adults is relatively low depending on the substance of choice.
 Unfortunately, for those who do have a need for such services, options are limited.